Updated August 16, 2023

 Example #1 Excel NOT Function

 Here a logical test is performed on the given set of values (Student score) by using the NOT function.
-Here, will check which value is greater than or equal to 50.
+Here, we will check which value is greater than or equal to 50.

-In the table we have 2 columns, the first column contains student score & the second column is the logical test column, where NOT function is performed
+In the table, we have 2 columns, the first column contains student score & the second column is the logical test column, where the NOT function is performed.

 Result: It will return the reverse value if the value is greater than or equal to 50, then it will return FALSE and if the lesser than or equal to 50, it will return TRUE as output.